 by retracement

-shows how often price pulls back toward the broken IB level after a clean single-direction breakout — and how deep those pullbacks typically go.
+shows how often price pulls back toward the broken IB level after a clean single-direction breakout — and how deep those pullbacks typically go. the breakout and breakdown directions are shown separately.

-when to use it: you're looking to enter on a pullback after the initial IB breakout rather than chasing the move. this shows how often that re-test happens and how deep it goes — so you can decide where to place a limit order.
+when to use it: you're looking to enter on a pullback after the initial IB breakout rather than chasing the move. this shows how often that re-test happens and how deep it goes, so you can decide where to place a limit order.

-how to read it: if 70% of breakouts retrace to 25% but only 30% retrace to 50%, you're better off entering at the 25% level — waiting for 50% means missing most of the trades.
+how to read it: if 70% of breakouts retrace to 25% but only 30% retrace to 50%, you're better off entering at the 25% level. waiting for 50% means missing most of the trades.

-tip: pair with by-levels. by-retracement tells you where to enter on the pullback, by-levels tells you where to set your take-profit once you're in. together they define the full trade — entry, target, and the data behind both.
+tip: pair with by-levels. by-retracement tells you where to enter on the pullback, by-levels tells you where to set your take-profit once you're in. together they define the full trade: entry, target, and the data behind both.

 by size